greenarrow2019/Ansible-Network-Automation/Network Diagram/Network Implementation.md

 First, I gave each HSRP group a name.

-Second, I used this command in the picture to let only the active router for that VLAN to forward the DHCP Discover messages to the DHCP server.
+Second, I used the command **ip helper-address 192.168.50.12 to let only the active router for that VLAN to forward the DHCP Discover messages to the DHCP server.

 ![](https://github.com/greenarrow2019/Ansible-Network-Automation/blob/master/Network%20Diagram/Images/16.png)
 ![](https://github.com/greenarrow2019/Ansible-Network-Automation/blob/master/Network%20Diagram/Images/17.png)